vmware-archive/usb-login-scripts/README.md

 - If you already have a keypair on your drive, the installation below will respect it
-- If you already have an executable file named `load`, the script will overwrite it
+- If you already have an executable file named `load`, the script will overwrite it (after prompting)
-- If you already a differently named executable file, the script will not touch it
+- If you already a differently named executable file or other content, the script will not touch it

-Run the following commands and enter your details when prompted.
-Bootstrap this step by first loading a git key that can access this repository, e.g. from your pair.
+Run the following commands and enter your details when prompted:

 ```bash
 cd /Volumes/usb-volume-name-here